JoshuvaGeorge03/my-learning-of-datastructures/README.md

 height of node - number of edges connected b/w leaf node and root node in the longest path depth of node - number of edges connected b/w root node and particular node.

+P.S: what is the parent of the root node? basically, it has no parent, although, we can assign same root as parent of root node.
+ex: linux fileSystem tree structure, where parent of root directory is root directory.

+subtree - a  another tree that is entirely contained within this tree.

 **Traversing Tree**
 If we want to go to specific part of the tree and perform some operation, then we have do traverse to do that.